emqx/emqx-docs/en_US/data-integration/data-bridge-azure-event-hub.md

      "t/#"
    ```

-5. Click the **+ Add Action** button to define an action that will be triggered by the rule.
+5. Click the **+ Add Action** button to define an action to be triggered by the rule.
 Select `Azure Event Hubs` from the **Type of Action** dropdown list so that EMQX will send the data processed by the rule to Azure Event Hubs.

    Keep the **Action** dropdown box with the value `Create Action`.
 Or, you also can select an Azure Event Hubs action previously created.
 In this demonstration, you create a new Sink and add it to the rule.